Azure/Enterprise-Scale-for-AVS/Scenarios/readme.md

 # AVS Component Deployment Scenarios

 This section contains templates to deploy specific components and add-ins for AVS.
-These templates can be used individually as required
+These templates can be used individually as required.

 ## AVS Private Cloud + Add-ons